Support and advice for carers

 Carers Trust can help you to maintain your own health and well-being, make your needs and voice heard, and provide someone to talk to.
 They also run play and support schemes for young carers.

 Carers UK provides expert telephone advice and support services, champions your rights, and helps you find new ways to manage.
+They have information on a host of topics for carers, including employment rights.

 Care for carers provides information about benefits, health trainer services, anti-bullying websites, and adult education.